The Trolls and the Christmas Express: Home media

 The Trolls and the Christmas Express was released on VHS by Paramount Home Video in 1985 which has long been out of print.
+It was re-released in 1995 by Questar Video as part of the Christmas Cartoon Adventures VHS set.
 On August 12, 2008, it was released as a manufacture-on-demand DVD-R as part of the "Holiday Classics" series by Phoenix Learning Group, Inc.